Skip to Content

 If paint comes off onto the cotton ball, it is latex paint and you are good to go.
 If no paint rubs off, you have oil based paint.

-Homes built before 1978, may have lead paint on the walls and you may want to consider testing the paint for lead.
+Homes built before 1978, may have lead paint on the walls and you may want to consider testing the existing paint for lead.

 Dust from lead paint is incredibly dangerous when inhaled or ingested and there are safety protocols to follow if your home has lead paint.